 I hope your children are in a “rainbow phase” and eating a wide selection of colorful foods.
 These pancakes make a great breakfast or snack.
 For breakfast serve with a little organic yogurt (if your child tolerates dairy, or use non-dairy yogurt) and sprinkle with chia seeds for some brain-building fat!
 For an on the go snack, let them cool first and then cut into bite sized pieces and throw into a snack cup.
 Enjoy!

-- 1-2 cups of pancake batter of your choice
+- 1-2 cups pancake batter of your choice or see below

 - 2 teaspoons baking powder

-- 1 cup non-dairy (or dairy if you tolerate it) milk (we use homemade almond milk)
+- 1 cup milk (we use homemade almond milk)